mjwestgate/revtools_website/user_manual/6_screening_with_topic_models.md

 # Screening with topic models

 The main way to investigate the results of a topic model in revtools is via the command <code>screen_topics</code>.
-This function behaves similarly to the other apps in this package, but it has substantially more options.
+This function behaves similarly to the other apps in this package, but it has many more options.

 ## Selecting data
-If you load <code>screen_topics</code> without any data, it will initially look quite empty.
+If you load <code>screen_topics</code> without any data, it will initially look quite empty:

 <img src="/assets/screenshots/screen_topics_initial.png"/>